UniMath/agda-unimath/FILE-CONVENTIONS.md

 theorem proven.
 The file names could be considered indexing terms, with the list of files functioning much like the index in the back of a book.
 Usually, file names consist of a noun or a noun phrase.
 File names should be natural, sufficiently precise, concise, and consistent with those of related files.
-In particular, prepositions are usually included in the file name.
+Additionally, prepositions are usually included in the file name.
 E.g.
 `fibers-of-maps` as opposed to `fibers-maps`.

 ### File names are all lowercase with words separated by hyphens